Steam turbine: Operation and maintenance

-Because of the high pressures used in the steam circuits and the materials used, steam turbines and their casings have high thermal inertia.
-When warming up a steam turbine for use, the main steam stop valves (after the boiler) have a bypass line to allow superheated steam to slowly bypass the valve and proceed to heat up the lines in the system along with the steam turbine.
-Also, a turning gear is engaged when there is no steam to slowly rotate the turbine to ensure even heating to prevent uneven expansion.
+Steam turbines and their casings have a high thermal inertia due to the high pressures used in steam circuits and the materials used.
+When warming up a set for use, the main steam stop valves (after the boiler) have a bypass line to allow superheated steam to slowly bypass the valve and proceed to heat up the lines in the system along with the steam turbine.
+In addition, when there is no steam, a turning gear is engaged to slowly rotate the turbine to ensure even heating and prevent uneven expansion.
 After first rotating the turbine by the turning gear, allowing time for the rotor to assume a straight plane (no bowing), then the turning gear is disengaged and steam is admitted to the turbine, first to the astern blades then to the ahead blades slowly rotating the turbine at 10–15 RPM (0.17–0.25 Hz) to slowly warm the turbine.
 The warm-up procedure for large steam turbines may exceed ten hours.

 During normal operation, rotor imbalance can lead to vibration, which, because of the high rotation velocities, could lead to a blade breaking away from the rotor and through the casing.
-To reduce this risk, considerable efforts are spent to balance the turbine.
+To mitigate this risk, significant efforts are made to balance the turbine.
 Also, turbines are run with high-quality steam: either superheated (dry) steam, or saturated steam with a high dryness fraction.
 This prevents the rapid impingement and erosion of the blades which occurs when condensed water is blasted onto the blades (moisture carry over).
 Also, liquid water entering the blades may damage the thrust bearings for the turbine shaft.
 To prevent this, along with controls and baffles in the boilers to ensure high-quality steam, condensate drains are installed in the steam piping leading to the turbine.

 Maintenance requirements of modern steam turbines are simple and incur low costs (typically around $0.005 per kWh); their operational life often exceeds 50 years.